Sylvexia/personal_research/10-29 Personal Research.md

 # Task

 - Writing a pass that convert all `f32` data type to say, `uint8`
+	- Probably should convert operation 1 by 1.
 - Turn off the constant propagation in posit.
 - `@run_main_graph`
 	- `KrnlEntryPointOpLowering`